mgrzybek/talos-ansible-playbooks/day-1/README.md

 Targets
 =======
-cilium-l2                           Deploy Cilium L2 CiliumLoadBalancerIPPool and CiliumL2AnnouncementPolicy
-cluster-create                      Create a cluster cluster-reset                       Reset the cluster (nodes are wiped, kubectl context removed) cluster-shutdown                    Stop the nodes but keep the current configuration help                                This help message rook-ceph-cluster                   Deploy a ceph cluster rook-ceph-operator                  Install Rook operator for Ceph tinkerbell                          Install tinkerbell metal-as-a-service
+cert-manager                        Install cert manager cilium-l2                           Deploy Cilium L2 CiliumLoadBalancerIPPool and CiliumL2AnnouncementPolicy cluster-create                      Create a cluster cluster-reboot                      Reboot the cluster (one by one) cluster-reset                       Reset the cluster (nodes are wiped, kubectl context removed) cluster-shutdown                    Stop the nodes but keep the current configuration help                                This help message quickwit                            Install Quickwit log and tracing management tool rook-ceph-cluster                   Deploy a ceph cluster rook-ceph-operator                  Install Rook operator for Ceph tinkerbell                          Install tinkerbell metal-as-a-service